*** Updated 2020 ***

 Upon arrival in Lhasa you will be welcomed by your English-speaking Tibetan Guide and Tibetan Driver who will bring you to your hotel.
 Acclimatization to high altitude: please, drink lots of water and take plenty of rest in order to minimize altitude sickness.

-Overnight at Shambhala Palace or House of Shambhala Hotel, which is a Tibetan style hotel located in Lhasa city center (Barkhor)
+Overnight at Shambhala Palace or House of Shambhala Hotel, which are a Tibetan style hotel located in Lhasa city center (Barkhor)

 Day 2: Lhasa sightseeing

-We begin visiting Jokhang Temple, the most sacred monastery in Tibet.
-It was founded in the 7th century by the first great Buddhist king Songtsen Gampo.
+We begin visiting Ramoche Temple, built in honor of the image of Jowo Rinpoche that Chinese princess Wencheng brought by marrying Songtsen Gampo, the first king of Buddhist doctrine and who unified the Tibetan empire in the 7th century.
+Thereafter, we continue with Jokhang Temple, the most sacred monastery in Tibet.
+It was also founded in the 7th century by Songtsen Gampo.
 Later you can explore the surrounding Barkhor old quarter and spend time walking around Jokhang Temple following pilgrims from all over the Tibetan plateau.
 In the afternoon we go to Sera Monastery, one of three great universities of Gelugpa Sect.
 We will attend the debating session of the monks.

-Overnight at Shambhala Palace or House of Shambhala Hotel
+Overnight at Shambhala Palace or House of Shambhala Hertiage Hotel

 Day 3: Lhasa sightseeing